Mythri532/docker/Readme2.md

 **Labels and Selectors:**

 Labels are key-value pairs which are attached to pods, replication controller and services.
-They are used as identifying attributes for objects such as pods and<br> replication controller.
+They are used as identifying attributes for objects such as pods and replication controller.
 They can be added to an object at creation time and can be added or modified at the run time.<br>

 **Selectors:**<br>

 Labels do not provide uniqueness.
 In general, we can say many objects can carry the same labels.
-Labels selector are core grouping primitive in Kubernetes.They are<br> used by the users to select a set of objects.<br>
+Labels selector are core grouping primitive in Kubernetes.They are used by the users to select a set of objects.<br>

 Kubernetes API currently supports two type of selectors −<br>